PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 *[Service times]({{ site.baseurl}}/service-times) are given as good faith estimates and are ultimately dependent on the volume of work coming in from our photographers.*

-## Can I talk to someone?
+## Questions?
-Absolutely!
 We're always happy to help.
-Please don't hesitate to reach out with any questions.
-Our phones are answered by our friendly Team from {{ site.company-info.service-hours }}.
+Please don't hesitate to reach out, our phones are answered by our friendly Team from {{ site.company-info.service-hours }}.

 [{{ site.company-info.display-phone }}](tel:{{ site.company-info.phone }})
 [{{ site.company-info.email }}]({{ site.company-info.email }})